Species guide - species detail

 Activity Period

-Very early spring.
-These are among the first bees of the year (frequently in May).
-This species is active just a little later than O. lignaria, and their nests are among the first chewed vegetation plugs we see in any blocks.
+Osmia are among the first bees of the year (frequently in May).
+Osmia tersula is active just a little later than O. lignaria, and their nests are among the first chewed vegetation plugs we see in any blocks.
 Between 2016-2018, nest completion was recorded most often between the second week of May and the end of July (see graph in pictures).
 Nest completion seems to be later in USDA hardiness zone 3 than in zones 4b and 4a.
+In 2022 and 2023, nest completion was recorded between the first week in June and the first week in July in northern MN.

 References